sclarkstone/Milestone4/README.md

 chrome error - jquery must be before bootstrap. the CDN link had stopped working.

-deploying to heroku - ModuleNotFoundError: No module named 'application'. amended procfile to fix
+deploying to heroku - ModuleNotFoundError: No module named 'application'. amended procfile to fix deploying to heroku - Failed to find attribute 'app' in 'milestone4'. amended procfile to fix